Build Docker image

 Target build stage

-If your Dockerfile contains multiple build stages of an image, you can specify which stage should be built in the Build tab:
+If your Dockerfile contains multiple build stages, you can specify which stage should be built using the --target option.
+This will skip all commands after the target stage.
+You can configure this in the Options section:

 Provenance

 In the Build Docker image action, you can enable the creation of provenance attestations.
 These attestations encompass essential data, such as build timestamps, build parameters and environment configurations, version control metadata, and source code details.
-To utilize the feature, use the dropdown menu in the action and select the desired mode:
+To utilize the feature, add the option in the Options section and select the desired mode from the dropdown:

 Secrets